Malta

 • Permanent residence: Yes

-Status is designed as permanent residence while program conditions remain satisfied; citizenship follows separate legal criteria.
+Status is permanent residence while you meet program rules.
+Citizenship follows separate legal requirements.

 Practical difficulty